Paymenter/docs/CONTRIBUTING.md

 7. **Open a Pull Request**
    - Open a pull request to the `main` branch of the original repository.
 Provide a clear and descriptive title and description of your changes.

-### Translation Contributions

-We use Crowdin to manage translations.
-You can help translate the documentation by joining our Crowdin project [here](https://crowdin.com/project/paymenter-documentation).

 ## Style Guide

 - Use clear and concise language.